quicksilver/Quicksilver/README.markdown

 * The Smart Replace and Replace dialog actions no longer crash Quicksilver and will now actually append numbers via a smart numbering system if a file to be copied or moved already exists at the destination.

- In order to use the Smart Replace dialog you will need to set the feature level equal to or higher than 3.
- To do that enter the following _exactly_ into the Terminal and press Return:
+  In order to use the Smart Replace dialog you will need to set the feature level equal to or higher than 3.To do that enter the following _exactly_ into the Terminal and press Return:
   `defaults write com.blacktree.Quicksilver "Feature Level" 3`

 * File operation requiring credentials no longer crash QS after providing the password.